FREE SHIPPING on orders over $65 International: over $250

 Chen Pi Tea

-Well-aged citrus peels are highly valued in traditional Chinese medicine practices and can often cost more than its pu-erh equivalent!
+Well-aged citrus peels are highly valued in traditional Chinese medicine practices and can sometimes cost more than its pu-erh equivalent!

 aged chen pi pu erh